NordicTrack 1750 Treadmill Reviewed and Rated

 We said all that to say that you can use 1750 just fine without the iFit suite.
 But, like Amazon Prime or other monthly subscription services, NordicTrack gives you a trial period.
 In this case, it is a super generous year of free use--not a month.
 So while NordicTrack is not doing anything unethical, the free trial seems designed to lead you into just signing up and paying once the year is over.
 If you have been using the iFit that long, you will have a saved history and will be accustomed to using the app.
 That means you will want to keep using it.
 We wanted to give you a heads up about that, and also dispel the false rumors (we still find them) that NordicTrack will still make you buy an iFitsubscription with 1750.

 Now on to some of the features you get with the NordicTrack 1750.
 The HD monitor is 10 inches and is internet ready.
-You can read or watch news, or stream movies from YouTube or any streaming site, while you run or walk each day.
+You can read or watch news, or stream movies or videos from YouTube or any streaming site, while you run or walk each day.
 That is a big improvement from running at the gym with headphones and an actual TV bolted to the ceiling in front of you.
 With iFit, you get access to 50 built-in programs.
 The monitor gives you more data than even we would expect, including elapsed time, time left for a planned run, calories, distance, and speed.
 Since the controls are so responsive and everything is right there around the console, the 1750 makes fast HIIT and other interval workouts easier to program.
 You are able to focus on running and building your endurance, not tweaking the controls or fooling with the music.

 If you decide to keep iFit, too, you get access to Google Maps street view.
 You can program in any route anywhere around the world, and the 10-inch screen will replicate the city streets or trail of your choice.
 It's one of the reasons iFit may be worth the added expense, once the year trial ends.